Xiangning2020/AI-News/README.md

-Thanks very much for the instruction of [JavaScript mastery](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A)and [Alan studio](https://alan.app/).
+Thanks very much for the instruction of [JavaScript mastery](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A) and [Alan studio](https://alan.app/).

 ## What are the functionalities of this project?